michael2012z/BitBible/markdown/KJV/files/Ps.md

 6. He shall come down like rain upon the mown grass: as showers that water the earth.

-7. In his days shall the righteous flourish; and abundance of peace so long as the moon endureth.so long…: Heb. till there be no moon
+7. In his days shall the righteous flourish; and abundance of peace so long as the moon endureth.

 8. He shall have dominion also from sea to sea, and from the river unto the ends of the earth.